jigx-com/jigx-docs-examples/docs/Actions/action-list.md

 updatedAt: Mon Feb 24 2025 09:57:20 GMT+0000 (Coordinated Universal Time)
 ---

 This action allows for multiple actions to be run while only requiring the user to press a single button.
-The actions can be set to run sequentially or executed as a bulk functionality.&#x20;
+The actions can be set to run sequentially or executed as a bulk functionality.

-## ****Configuration options****
+## Configuration options

 An `action list` can be set up in various ways: